 INVORG’s CIOaaS program leverages digital and business knowledge and experitise with a deep appreciation of the struggles involved in the not-for-profit paradigm.
 They are willing to listen and respond to concerns as they arise.
 INVORG understands the critical role that not-for-profit organizations play in the social fabric of our world today.
 The INVORG CIOaaS team is dedicated to ensuring that not-for-profits have the best technology possible to support their valiant and essential efforts to make the world a better place for us all.

-Joseph Edward Founder & Chief Innovation Officer @INVORG & Carol Casey – Content Author
+Article by: Joseph Edward Founder & Chief Innovation Officer @INVORG & Carol Casey – Content Author